 Use of a computer and the internet will be required.
 Some of the study materials are only available from the dedicated website in Adobe Portable Document Format (PDF) format.
 The written study material is available in comb-bound format.
 Alternative formats of the study materials may be available in the future.
 Our Services for disabled students website has the latest information about availability.

-The course also involves use of simulation models on CD-ROM.
+The module also involves use of simulation models on CD-ROM.
 Therefore, you might need to spend a portion of the time using a personal computer and the internet.
-If you have a computer with screen reading and synthetic speech functionality you will need to check that these will work with the study material and software well in advance of starting the course.
+If you have a computer with screen reading and synthetic speech functionality you will need to check that these will work with the study material and software well in advance of starting the module.
 Some Adobe PDF components may not be available or fully accessible using a screen reader.

 If you have particular study requirements please tell us as soon as possible, as some of our support services may take several weeks to arrange.
 Visit our Services for disabled students website for more information, including:

-Course text, access to related case studies and research papers from the OU library database, other printed and online materials, CD-ROM with simulation models and software, dedicated website, optional online tutor-moderated forums.
+Module text, access to related case studies and research papers from the OU library database, other printed and online materials, CD-ROM with simulation models and software, dedicated website, optional online tutor-moderated forums.

 Access to the internet is essential, since some study materials are available only on the M882 website.
 You also need to use the internet to submit your assignments to your tutor.